 Here’s how you can find it in Instagram:

 - If the story discusses the personal history or experience of the interviewee, you can ask for photographs they might have of themselves or that experience.
 Family photos, snapshots from an event, or other visual paraphernalia that supports your story is always worth asking about.

 - If the subject or organization has anything they’d like to share, check that they have the rights to share that photo with you for publication, and also request the largest file size possible.
 Remember: weigh your editorial objectivity against the image necessity, and be clear when crediting the image to indicate it was acquired from the company you’re covering (we like to use “Courtesy of” to indicate this to our audience; you could also use something like “PR Handout” & the name of the company for an image you’d get from a company directly).
 You want your audience to know the image was taken for promotional purposes and not editorial purposes.

 - Remember to let people know how their images will be used, whether it’s on your station’s website, on social media channels to promote the story, or shared with other publications (that includes NPR!).

 Build relationships with local media to share resources, or if you’ve got the budget, start a network of freelance photographers that you can dispatch to report.
 You can’t be everywhere all at once, so much like with radio reporters, having a strong network of photographers/videographers/illustrators/etc. that you can lean on will help you report more stories more effectively!
 Best practices: work with your legal department to ensure you have a contract in place that covers visual media (photos/video/illustration/etc); also, maintaining a spreadsheet (Google Sheets is great for this!) with names/location/contact information is a great way to grow your network and share it with your publication.

-Ariel Zambelich is an editor on NPR’s Visuals team.
+Ariel Zambelich was an editor on NPR’s Visuals team.